 La Dentellière, a great restaurant in the Gothic neighbourhood

 We make an exception this time: we recommend a paella that we have not tested yet (but it won’t be long).
 Given the passion with which the owner talked to us and the good products that are used in the restaurant, the paella of La Dentellière can only be succulent!
-In addition, it costs less than 15 euros per person!
+In addition, it costs about 15 euros per person!